shiocd/forscan-linux/README.md

 1) make sure your user is member of the dialout group, for OBD adapter access
 2) plug in the OBD adapter, check that it shows up in dmesg/lsusb/dev (as /dev/ttyUSB0)
 3) install docker and ensure your user can run docker, user has to be member of the docker group
+4) if you need to override the OBD device, you can do it via ENV like so:
+   `DEVICE=/dev/null make ...`

 ### Installation
 To run these commands, you need gnu make OS package.